Australia’s health care system is widely recognised as one of the best in the world1.

 However, if you need elective surgery you will go on a public hospital waiting list and will be seen based on the severity of your condition relative to other patients.

-This is where the private system earns its keep.
-Private hospitals specialise in non-emergency care and handle around seven in 10 cases of elective surgery.
+This is where the private system comes in.
+Private hospitals specialise in non-emergency care and handle around two in three cases of elective surgery2.

 Where you go for treatment—public or private—depends on your situation.